halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 | access   | Yes     |
 | disable_report | No    |

+### Description

 #### 1. authority

-This argument determines the user type and is necessary for successful authorization on the portal.
+This argument determines the user type which is necessary for successful authorization on the portal.
 Users can log in with two modes: USER or ADMIN.
 The value of this argument is correlated with the "access" argument values.
 Providing this argument is mandatory for successful authorization.

 #### 2. stacks

 This mandatory argument is used to authorize license or stack details.
 It represents the **license ID** of the Haltdos solution and is crucial for validating that the authorization request originates from a validly licensed device.

-    Accepted Values: SYNTAX - Comma separated value
+    Accepted Values: String - Comma separated value

     Example : <LICENSE_1>,<LICENSE_2>